-Bagels & Beans is a casual cafe chain throughout Amsterdam serving… you guessed it- coffee and bagels.
-They have a vegan hemp burger patty that is served on a bagel, and their coffee is actually very good.
-Come here for a no-fuss meal in between sight-seeing.
+Bagels & Beans is a casual restaurant chain throughout Amsterdam serving… you guessed it- coffee and bagels.
+They have a vegan hemp burger patty that is served on a bagel.
+This is a great place to stop for a quick, tasty meal in between sight-seeing.

 Ooosterparkbuurt | Eerste Oosterparkstraat 91